neilAzimi/CPSC_298/assignments/final_project_setup/README.md

 Function: Execute specialized tasks such as data processing, API calls, computations, or interactions with external systems.
 Implementation:
 Develop in Python for consistency and ease of integration.
-Each agent runs as a microservice or container for scalability.
+Each agent is containerized using Docker to ensure scalability and ease of deployment.
 3.3. n8n Workflows
 Function: Orchestrate the flow between LLMs and agents, manage task delegation, and handle data routing.
 Implementation: